clevelandmusicco/HothouseExamples/src/BasicTremolo/README.md

 ## Description

 A literal port of the [petal/tremolo example from DaisyExamples](https://github.com/electro-smith/DaisyExamples/tree/master/petal/tremolo).
 Knobs, switches, and pins are (mostly) directly accessed without enums, so look at `hothouse.h` if you want to decipher the mappings.
 Parameters are not used; the `.Process()` function on knobs defaults to a 0.0f -> 1.0f range.
-And, yes, that's a bitwise XOR being used to toggle the bypass state. :neckbeard:
+And, yes, that's a bitwise XOR being used to toggle the bypass state.

 The square wave is a little "clicky" in this example, even using WAVE_POLYBLEP_SQUARE.
 A more advanced example using an optimized square waveform that minimizes the "clicks" (caused by discontinuities in the audio) is [HarmonicTremVerb](https://github.com/clevelandmusicco/HothouseExamples/tree/main/src/HarmonicTremVerb).

 > [!WARNING]
-> It's fair to call this code 'obfuscated', but it's been left as-is for ... posterity?
+> It's probably fair to call this code 'obfuscated', but it's been left as-is.
 Sounds great in any case.

 ### Controls